Cillas Givens Weight-Loss Pictures: See The ‘Most Dramatic’ Transformation On ‘My 600-Lb Life’ This Season

 Givens’ story was told at the tail-end of a season filled with dramatic and sometimes tragic results.
 A number of those featured saw significant weight loss on the TLC docu-series, while Kelly Mason tragically became the second person to die during the production of the show, even though she too found some major weight loss.

 But Cillas Givens may have beat them all in terms of total weight transformation.
-As Distractify noted, his story was being promoted as the “most dramatic” on the show this season, and it may be the most the show’s history.
+As Distractify noted, his story was being promoted as the “most dramatic” on the show this season, and it may be the most in the show’s history.

 As Newsweek noted, Cillas lost a total of 384 pounds thanks to the weight-loss surgery and new healthy and fitness regimen he instituted., bringing him down to 314 pounds.
 While a number of other people featured on the show have lost hundreds of pounds, very few have lost more than half their body weight, and certainly not so quickly that it was completed before their episode even aired.